 Covid-19 has changed medical billing services.
 Healthcare providers around the country have been forced to rethink the most basic elements of their billing and coding.
-This has included everything from how to address new and emerging codes to how to keep their workers safe while still keeping billing and coding processes flowing.
+This has included everything from how to address new and emerging codes to how to keep their workers safe while still keeping medical coding and billing processes flowing.

 Healthcare providers around the country moved early to shift billing and coding functions to a work-from-home scenario.
 At the time, it wasn’t certain whether this was for the long-term or just temporary, but many organizations are settling into the idea of having billing and coding performed remotely to keep workers safe and slow the spread of the virus.

 As more organizations are looking at a long-term, and possibly permanent shift of medical billing services to workers’ homes, there are a few best practices to keep in mind .

 - Make sure workers have or are provided with the equipment they need, including a computer, printer, locking file cabinet, and paper shredder.

 - Have a set policy that details requirements for eligibility to work from home.
 (Have both the employee and their supervisor or manager sign the agreement.)

 - Encourage coders to keep a productive and secure work environment by having a defined room, or at least workspace dedicated to billing and coding.